Education & Community Development Internships: Intern abroad in Cordoba, Argentina

 Meals

-Internships in Argentina include two meals per day provided by the host family (daily breakfast and dinner).
+Internships in Argentina include three meals per day provided by the host family.
 Homestays typically cook meals for their guests in the traditional ways of the country.

-Breakfast usually consists of a croissant, cup of coffee, tea or mate, and dulce de leche, and may be served sometime between 7-9am.
+Breakfast may be served sometime between 7-9am.
 A typical Argentinian breakfast does not normally include food items like cereal, eggs, fruits, bacon, pancakes.
-Therefore, if you want to have a heavier breakfast, then you should ensure that you budget independently to “top up” what you want to eat for this meal.
+Therefore, if you want to have a heavier breakfast, please budget independently to “top up” what you want to eat, according to personal preference.

-Dinner, included in the program, is typically served later in the evening, usually between 9pm - 10pm.
-Typical dishes may include grilled or barbecued meat, sweetcorn, pasta, pizza, pastry stuffed with vegetables and salads made of fresh produce like eggplant, squash and zucchini.
+Dinner is typically served later in the evening, usually between 9pm - 10pm.
 (Most restaurants are not open to serve dinner before 9pm and usually stay open until 1am or 2am).

-Please be sure to let us know of any specific dietary requirements that you have in advance (i.e. allergies and intolerances), so that we may ensure your hosts are aware and can make recommendations to you accordingly.
+Please be sure to let us know of any specific dietary requirements that you have in advance (i.e. allergies and intolerances).
 Be prepared to discuss this with the team in-country as well, and budget to supplement the meals that will be provided to you.
 Note that gluten free products and alternatives (such as gluten free breads, cereals, cookies, etc) can sometimes be more expensive to source, and you may not find certain brands that you’re used to.
 Meat is very commonly eaten in Argentina, so if you are a vegetarian or vegan, please feel free to discuss meal recommendations with the local team.

 Essential country information